 Vandalia man accused of downloading, sharing child sex abuse material on Snapchat

 Apr.
-29—A Vandalia man is facing more than three dozen child sexual abuse material charges after the Internet Crimes Against Children task force tipped off local police.
+30—A Vandalia man is facing more than three dozen child sexual abuse material charges after the Internet Crimes Against Children task force tipped off local police.

 Cal J. Miller, 27, was indicted Monday in the Montgomery County Common Pleas court on 17 counts of pandering sexually-oriented material involving a minor and 21 counts of pandering obscenity involving a minor, according to court documents.